-SINGAPORE, Oct 30 (Reuters) - Oil markets were firm on Monday, with Brent crude opening above $60 per barrel on expectations an OPEC-led production cut due to expire next March would be extended, although rising exports from Iraq kept a lid on prices.
+SINGAPORE, Oct 30 (Reuters) - Oil markets were firm on Monday, with Brent remaining above $60 per barrel on expectations that an OPEC-led production cut due to expire next March would be extended, although rising exports from Iraq kept a lid on prices.

-Brent crude oil futures, the international benchmark for oil prices, were at $60.53 per barrel at 0054 GMT, up 9 cents or 0.15 percent from their last settlement and near their highest level since July 2015.
+Brent crude futures, the international benchmark for oil prices, were at $60.55 per barrel at 0655 GMT, 10 cents or 0.15 percent above their last settlement and near their highest level since July 2015.
 They have risen more than 36 percent since from 2017-lows marked in June.

-"With strong compliance to OPEC's production curbs already supporting prices, comments from the Saudi Arabian Crown Prince that suggested the production cut agreement should be extended added to gains," ANZ bank said on Monday.
+"With strong compliance to OPEC's production curbs already supporting prices, comments from the Saudi Arabian Crown Prince that suggested the production cut agreement should be extended added to gains," ANZ bank said.

 The Organization of the Petroleum Exporting Countries (OPEC) plus Russia and nine other producers have agreed to hold back about 1.8 million barrels per day (bpd) to get rid of a supply glut.
 The pact runs to March 2018, but Saudi Arabia and Russia, who are leading the effort, have both voiced their support to extend the agreement.

 OPEC is scheduled to meet officially at its headquarters in Vienna, Austria, on Nov.
 30.

 Traders said that a a 900,000 bpd export capacity increase from Iraq's southern ports to 4.6 million bpd, reported on Sunday, had prevented Brent from rising further.

 Meanwhile, U.S. production <C-OUT-T-EIA> is up by almost 13 percent since mid-2016, resulting in a steep WTI discount of $6.50 per barrel against Brent <CL-LCO1=R>, making U.S. crude exports attractive.